By Tim Lambert

 Dorchester gained an electricity supply in 1901.
 The first cinema in Dorchester opened in 1911.
 Furthermore, in the 1920s and 1930s, the first council houses were built in Dorchester.

 A statue of Thomas Hardy was erected in 1931.
 A new library was built in 1966.

 The Dorset Martyrs statue was erected in 1986.
 West Dorset Hospital was built in 1987.
 Dorset bypass was built in 1988.
 The present Keep Military Museum opened in 1994.

 Dorchester in the 21st century

 Today Dorchester is flourishing.
 A skate park opened in Dorchester in 2009.
 A new sports centre opened in Dorchester in 2012.
-Today the population of Dorchester is 19,000.
+In 2022 the population of Dorchester was 20,000.